 Read or make up a story.
 Ask children to dramatize actions in the story from where they are sitting without using sound.
 A story about camping, for example, can include actions such as setting up a tent, gathering wood, fishing for dinner, and roasting marshmallows over a fire.

 Make up a short story using sounds.
 Ask the children what the sounds suggest.
-“I was walking down the street one morning when suddenly I heard… [Make short bursts of scraping sounds with your fingers on a hard surface.]
+“I was walking down the street one morning when suddenly I heard… [Snap your fingers rapidly to create the sound of rainfall.]
 What was it?”
 Continue with the story.
 Include children’s ideas and new sound effects with your hands, such as drum rolls, a light tapping sound with a single finger, or a loud steady beat with your full hand.

 Have children dramatize familiar actions without using words.
 Write the ideas out on cards.
 Then read them in private to each child or pair of children.
 Invite other children in the group to guess what is being pantomimed.
 Ideas can be simple—brushing teeth, sawing wood, or talking on the phone—or more involved, such as playing soccer, grocery shopping, or getting ready for bed.